Padres fans voice security concerns at Petco Park after shooting scare in DC

 SAN DIEGO — After Saturday night’s shooting scare outside of the Washington Nationals ballpark, San Diego Padres fans say they’d like to see an increase in security at Petco Park.

-The Padres are set to come back home and play at home two Tuesdays from now.
+The Padres are set to come back home and play at home on July 27 against the Oakland Athletics.

 Many fans were shocked to hear of a shooting outside of the game over the weekend, saying it was scary seeing fans running for their lives.